In This Article

-While money trees can grow up to 60 feet tall in nature, they can also be kept as bonsai plants or manageable indoor trees growing up to eight feet in height.
-A very similar species, known as Pachira glabra or saba tree, is often sold interchangeably as money tree, although the two species differ in their fruits and flowers.
-Sadly, a money tree grown as a houseplant is unlikely to flower, but you can still enjoy its full, hand-shaped leaves indoors.
+While money trees can grow up to 60 feet high in the wild, they can also be kept as bonsai trees or manageable indoor trees, growing up to eight feet high.
+A very similar species, known as Pachira glabra, or saba tree, is often sold as money tree, although the two species differ in their fruits and flowers.
+A money tree grown as a houseplant is unlikely to flower, but you can still enjoy its full, hand-shaped leaves indoors.

 When shopping for a money tree, you'll notice that several plants are often sold growing together in a braid.
 This is done when the stems of the young plants, which are thicker at the bottom to help conserve water, are still green or no wider than a half-inch across.

-Money trees are a favorite houseplant in feng shui, thought to bring good financial fortune when placed in the southeast section of your home—the area associated with money.
+Money trees are a favorite houseplant for feng shui, and they're thought to bring good financial fortune when placed in the southeast section of your home—or the area associated with money.
 In feng shui, it's bad luck to place a money tree in your bathroom, as its positive energy may be drained away.
 Keep reading to learn how to grow and care for your money tree.

 Your money tree will rarely need pruning aside from cutting back a specimen that's grown larger than your space can accommodate, unless a portion of the plant is damaged.
 Healthy cuttings with a few leaf nodes can be used to propagate new plants.

-Money tree cuttings are relatively easy to grow into new plants using a soilless rooting medium and rooting hormone.
-You can purchase ready-made soilless mix from your local nursery or garden center, or you can make your own by blending equal parts peat moss or coconut coir, coarse sand or bark, vermiculite or perlite, and a small amount of fertilizer.
+Money tree cuttings are relatively propagate into new plants by using a soilless rooting medium and a rooting hormone.
+You can purchase readymade soilless mix from your local nursery or garden center, or you can make your own by blending equal parts peat moss or coconut coir, coarse sand or bark, vermiculite or perlite, and a small amount of fertilizer.

-Step 1: Gather rooting hormone, pruners, and enough small containers with good drainage holes and soilless rooting medium to fill the same number of pots as you have cuttings for.
+Step 1: Gather rooting hormone, pruners, and small containers with drainage holes, and enough soilless rooting medium to fill the containers.

-Step 2: Fill the pots with rooting medium and water until it is moist.
+Step 2: Fill the pots with rooting medium and water until moist.

-Step 3: Using a clean, sharp blade, cut a healthy, six-inch section of a branch with at least three leaf nodes from the mother plant.
-Snip the bottom few leaves off of the cutting.
+Step 3: Using a clean, sharp blade, cut a healthy six-inch section of branch with at least three leaf nodes from the mother plant.
+Snip the bottom few leaves off the cutting.

-At this point, you may choose to put the cuttings in a glass of water for a few weeks, then pick up the process with Step 4 once you see roots growing from the stem to increase your chances of rooting success.
+At this point, you may choose to put the cuttings in a glass of water for a few weeks, and then pick up the process at Step 4 once you see roots growing from the stem to increase your chances of rooting success.

-Step 6: Keep the potted cutting out of direct sunlight and be sure to keep the soil moist while you wait for the cutting to root, which should take four weeks or so.
-You can check the progress with a gentle tug on the stem—when you feel resistance, your plant has rooted.
-At this point, you can remove the bag and care for the new plant as usual.
+Step 6: Keep the potted cutting out of direct sunlight, and be sure to keep the soil moist while you wait for it to root, which should take four weeks or so.
+Check progress with a gentle tug on the stem—when you feel resistance, your plant has rooted.
+At this point, remove the bag, and care for the new plant as usual.